simplajs/simpla-collection/README.md

 <link rel="import" href="/bower_components/simpla-collection/simpla-collection.html">
 ```

-Use the `<simpla-collection>` element wherever you want to create a collection of items.
+Use `<simpla-collection>` wherever you want to create a collection of items.
 Define the item template in a `<template>` inside simpla-collection.
 Give each collection a unique `path`, where it will store its content in your project.
 Simpla-collection also exposes an `[item]` key to use in the paths of Simpla elements inside your template.

 ```html
 <simpla-collection path="/collection">